duo-labs/sharedsignals/README.md

 section for ideas about where to start.

 ### Adding License Headers
-The content in this repository and the accompanying sharedsignals.guide website was initially created by engineers at Cisco Systems, Inc.
+The content in this repository was initially created by engineers at Cisco Systems, Inc. which holds the copyright for all files and licenses them for use under the BSD 3-Clause License.
+Please be sure to add our [LICENSEHEADER](LICENSEHEADER) to any new files you add.

 Use https://github.com/google/addlicense to automatically add license headers.
 This tool is open sourced with Apache 2.0 license.